The GeoparkLIFE Project

-The project began in October 2012 and will be completed by December 2017 .
-It is steered by a committee of stakeholders that included the co-funders and representatives of tourism and conservation groups living and working in the Geopark.
+The project began in October 2012 and was completed in December 2017.
+It was steered by a committee of stakeholders that included the co-funders and representatives of tourism and conservation groups living and working in the Geopark.

-The main objective of the programme was to seek ways to reconcile tourism development with the conservation of natural and cultural heritage which supports the priority of the European Union to promote the development of sustainable, responsible and high-quality tourism.
-This objective was approached in three ways;
+The Project objective of of seeking ways to reconcile tourism development with the conservation of natural and cultural heritage was approached in three ways:

 - By working with tourism enterprises to enhance conservation actions and develop a sustainable approach to tourism.